CCDirectLink/CCNewGamePP/readme.md

 # CC New Game++

-A small collections of addons to CrossCode's NG+.
+A small collection of addons to CrossCode's NG+.

 ## Features